choucrifahed/sbt-elm/README.md

 There are other tasks available:

- * `elm-reactor` task allows you to run [Elm Reactor](https://github.com/elm-lang/elm-reactor) from SBT.
+ * `elmReactor` task allows you to run [Elm Reactor](https://github.com/elm-lang/elm-reactor) from SBT.
- * `elm-repl` task will run the Elm interpreter, with your sources loaded.
+ * `elmRepl` task will run the Elm interpreter, with your sources loaded.

 However, [Elm Package](https://github.com/elm-lang/elm-package) is not yet available from SBT to install packages, bump versions or publish your packages.